 The large biceps femoris hamstring muscle forms a tendon in the lower part of the thigh.
 This tendon crosses the lateral knee and attaches to the tip of the fibula.

 Generally, biceps femoris tendonitis occurs from excessive activity, such as repetitive running and jumping.
-The pain is usually on the outer side of the knee, which is worse at the start of the movement and getting better as you continue.
-Also, the tendon is tender to the touch, and contracting the hamstring muscles reproduces the pain.
+The pain is typically located on the outer side of the knee, worsening at the beginning of movement and improving as you continue.
+The tendon is tender to the touch, and contracting the hamstring muscles reproduces the pain.
+Sometimes, biceps femoris tendonitis can lead to snapping or popping, a condition called biceps femoris snapping tendon.

 Making a diagnosis of pain in the outer side of the knee